auraphp/system/index.md

     </directory>
 </VirtualHost>

-$a2ensite aurasystem.local
+$ a2ensite aurasystem.local
-$apache2ctl restart
+$ apache2ctl restart

-Probably need $a2enmod rewrite
+Probably need $ a2enmod rewrite

 Example of Web Controller
 =========================
 The aura system package comes with a default HelloWorld controller which extends the base Page controller.
 The example resides at system/package/aura.framework/src/example directory.
 Currently the HelloWorld controller is placed outside the HelloWorld folder.
 We will be moving the controller inside the HelloWorld folder in the next commits.
-You can create action starting with the name action<Action Name> .
+You can create action starting with the name action .
 So for eg an action named read will be named as actionRead() .

     /*
     * Read Action